alexcoy06/Data-Science/README.md

   - Used the request module to parse data from a web source.
 - **Project 7:** The project demonstrates my understanding and use of Scikit-Learn.
 - **Project 8:** Tasked to build a predictive model using historical data to identify customers likely to leave Beta Bank, aiming to improve customer retention as it is more cost-effective than acquiring new customers.
+- **Project 9:** Tasked to determine the most profitable region for a new oil well by building a model that predicts reserve volumes, selecting the highest-value wells, and analyzing profit and risk using Bootstrapping on data from three regions.
+- **Project 10:** Tasked to develope a prototype machine learning model for Zyfra to predict gold recovery from ore based on extraction and purification data.

 ## Deployment